Using Inline Map state to repeat an action - Amazon Step Functions

 $.uuid

-Step 3: Review the auto-generated Amazon States Language definition
+Step 3: Review the auto-generated Amazon States Language definition and save the workflow

-As you drag and drop states from the Flow panel onto the canvas, Workflow Studio automatically composes the Amazon States Language definition of your workflow in real-time.
+As you drag and drop states from the Flow panel onto the canvas, Workflow Studio automatically composes the Amazon States Language (ASL) definition of your workflow in real-time.
 You can edit this definition as required.

 The following example shows the automatically generated Amazon States Language definition for your workflow.